Try A Seasonal Closet Organization and Enjoy A Simple Wardrobe!

 - Does this item still fit me well?

 - Did I enjoy wearing this item or did I wear it just so I could keep it?
 (Trust me, I’ve done it.)

 - Is this item just like another item I like better and wear more?

 With every change of season, I am able to let go of at least 10 pieces and sometimes whole trash bags full!
 You will find that you are able to let go of more and more as you progress in your minimalist journey!
 In time your closet will be really tidy and paired down!

 For more help to know what to let go of read this article about how to do a closet cleanout and grab your FREE PRINTABLE closet clean-out guide!

 A Seasonal Closet Organization Will Help You Find Your Personal Style!

 How do you find your personal style?
 Believe it or not, you will never find your personal style by buying tons of clothes or even keeping tons of clothes.
 You will just keep experimenting with things that don’t work for you.
 That it turn will keep you feeling uncomfortable and uncertain about your clothing.

-I didn’t really start honing in on what I really liked about clothes until I started changing my clothes out every six months and ruthlessly holding them up to scrutiny with the questions listed above.
+I didn’t really start honing in on what I really liked about clothes until I started changing my clothes out every six months and ruthlessly holding them up to scrutiny with the questions listed above to create a seasonal capsule wardrobe.
 When I started letting go of clothes that I had not worn during the season I started to notice the similarities in the clothes I wanted to keep.
 That is when I found out what colors compliment my skin, what fabrics make me comfortable, and what cuts were most flattering for my body.

 That is when minimalism started saving me tons of time and money!
 I didn’t have to experiment anymore.
 Suddenly I knew WHAT I was shopping for and WHEN I actually needed to shop!
 I knew what NOT TO BUY and I stopped adding to the problem.